Yeshivat Har Etzion: History

-Most of the students are Israelis in the hesder program, which integrates intensive yeshiva study with at least 15 months of active service in the Israel Defense Forces, an idea developed by the founding Rosh Yeshiva, Rav Yehuda Amital.
+Most of the students are Israelis in the hesder program, which integrates intensive yeshiva study with at least 15 months of active service in the Israel Defense Forces, an idea developed by the founding Rosh yeshiva, Rav Yehuda Amital.

 There is a post-high school overseas program which receives students from the United States, Canada, the United Kingdom and France.
 There is also a Southern Hemisphere program for students from South Africa, New Zealand and Australia under Bnei Akiva's MTA program.
 Yeshivat Darkaynu, a yeshiva program for students with special needs is housed on the YHE campus.

 Several of the overseas students join the Israeli Hesder program and make aliyah.
 Most return to university outside of Israel.
 Some students eventually come back to the yeshiva to study for the rabbinate in the yeshiva's Semicha Program (Semicha given by the Israeli Rabbanut) and affiliated Herzog College.

 Many alumni, both overseas and Israeli, have gone on to become rashei yeshiva or to take on other rabbinical positions in Israel and abroad.
 Over 550 alumni from overseas have made aliyah and a high percentage are involved in Jewish education.
 Others have gone on to prominent academic careers in fields such as science, law, medicine, engineering and mathematics.

+In 2022 the Yeshiva opened a high school in Alon Shevut, Yeshivat Har Etzion Latze'irim headed by Rabbi Amichai Gordin, who left his position as a Ram in the Yeshiva to take on this position.
+The high school was established to promote excellence in Gemara learning already from the high school age.

 Educational and religious philosophy

 Yeshivat Har Etzion advocates a combination of Torah study and a love of the Jewish people and the Land of Israel.
-It is known for a more moderate and open approach to the role of religion in the modern world.
+It is known for a more moderate and open approach to the role of religion in the modern world; the Yeshiva's slogan is "Immersed in Torah – Engaged with the World."
 The yeshiva encourages serious study, creative thought, intellectual rigor, and a universal, humanistic outlook.

+The Yeshiva's core philosophy is illustrated by two key works by its founding Roshei Yeshiva: Jewish Values in a Changing World by Rav Amital (Hebrew: והארץ נתן לבני אדם) and By His Light: Character and Values in the Service of God by Rav Lichtenstein (Hebrew: באור פניך יהלכון).